Posted on

 A workers’ compensation appeal usually takes around two to four months to complete.
-Note, though, that every workers’ comp case is unique, and an appeal could take slightly less time or slightly more.
+Note, however, that every workers’ comp case is unique, and an appeal could take slightly less time or slightly more.

-Following a workers’ compensation trial, claimants typically initiate the appeals process by filing for reconsideration with their state’s workers’ compensation appeals board.
-The board can then either grant the appeal, deny it, or dismiss it.
+Following a workers’ compensation trial, you typically initiate the appeals process by filing for reconsideration with your state’s workers’ compensation appeals board.
+The board can then either grant your appeal, deny it, or dismiss it.

-Prior to filing for reconsideration, it is critical for a claimant to contact an experienced workers’ compensation attorney or personal injury attorney for assistance in an appeal.
+Prior to filing for reconsideration, it is critical to contact an experienced workers’ compensation attorney or personal injury attorney for assistance in an appeal.

 What is the timeline and process to appeal a workers’ comp denial?

-A claimant begins the workers’ compensation appeals process by filing for reconsideration with his/her state’s workers’ comp board.
-Claimants typically have 20-25 days to file this from the date that they receive the judgement in their workers’ compensation trial.
+You begin the workers’ compensation appeals process by filing for reconsideration with your state’s workers’ comp board.
+You typically have 20-25 days to file this from the date that you receive the judgment in your workers’ compensation trial.

-A claimant should file for reconsideration if either of the following apply:
+You should file for reconsideration if either of the following applies:

-- the claimant has evidence that contradicts the judge’s decision, or
+- you have evidence that contradicts the judge’s decision, or

-- the claimant has new evidence that was not presented during his/her original hearing or trial.
+- you have new evidence that was not presented during your original hearing or trial.

-Once a person requests reconsideration, the applicable board can take any of the following actions:
+Once you request reconsideration, the applicable board can take any of the following actions:

 - dismiss it,